Google Data Studio Tutorial

 Check it out for inspiration.

-If you want to get some practice before you start working with your own data, Google offers a handy sample exercise.
+If you want to get some practice before you start working with your own data, Google offers a handy

-18. Creating an advanced calculated field
+18. Creation of an advanced calculated field

-Just click on “Add dimension” > “Create new field”.
+Simply click on “Add dimension” > “Create new field”.

 data studio

-Next, enter the UPPER formula:
+Then enter the UPPER formula:

 data studio

-You may want to create a new field for City and Country: just click on “Add dimension” (since City and State are categorical variables, not quantitative) > “Create field”.
+You may want to create a new field for city and country: just click on “Add dimension” (since city and state are categorical variables, not quantitative) > “Create field”.

 Then use the CONCATENATE function to join the City and Country fields.